leq382121/InstaHeart/README.md

 # InstaHeart

 Is a straightforward solution for your daily Instagram experience.
-This beautiful bot will connect to your Instagram account and starts liking images on your feed immediately or will automatically post comments you wish too!
+This beautiful bot will connect to your Instagram account and starts liking images on your feed, follows people using your defined hashtag immediately or will automatically post comments you wish too!

 # Requirements

-For this bot to make magic, you will need:
+For InstaHeart to make magic, you will need:

   - Google Chrome
   (Download link: https://www.google.com/chrome/browser/desktop/index.html )